aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

 Finally, let's make your hash map properly enumerable.
 You know the drill.
 Implement `#each`, and then include the `Enumerable` module.
-Your method should yield `[key, value]` pairs, the same way the Ruby hash does.
+Your method should yield `[key, value]` pairs and maintain insertion order -- the same way the Ruby hash does!

 ## Phase 6: LRU Cache